sandialabs/slypi/README.md

 ## Documentation

-Full documentation can be found in the docs folder and can be compiled using Sphinx using
+Full documentation can be found in the docs folder and can be compiled using Sphinx with

 ```sh
 make html